Gary E. Jacobs

 Gary E. Jacobs (born 1957) is an American businessman, founder of Gary and Jerri-Ann Jacobs High Tech High Charter School, and owner of the Lake Elsinore Storm.
 He is the father of U.S. Representative Sara Jacobs.

-Biography
+Early life and education

 Jacobs was born to a Jewish family, the son of Joan (née Klein) and Irwin M. Jacobs.
 His father was a co-founder of Linkabit and Qualcomm.
-He has three brothers:, including Paul E. Jacobs and Hal Jacobs.
+He has three younger brothers: Hal, Paul and Jeff.
 In 1979, Jacobs earned a B.A. in Management Science from the University of California, San Diego.

+Career

 After college, he worked for his father's companies, first Linkabit and then Qualcomm starting as a programmer, then as a software engineer, and in 1996, as a senior educational specialist working with schools to improve their math and science studies.
 He left Qualcomm in 2000 to focus on philanthropy.

 Jacobs is the majority owner of the Class Advanced A, San Diego Padres affiliate, the Lake Elsinore Storm.